-Firstly, though, in terms of technology, it needs to connect to your smartphone.
+Most importantly though, your smartwatch comes fitted with technology that connects to your smartphone.
 Look at the operating system to establish whether it’s iOS or Android – for example Apple smartwatches are only compatible with iPhones.
 If you buy a model that’s not compatible, you won’t be able to experience many of the features that make a smartwatch so awesome.

 Every smartwatch has a different display.
 However, most smartwatches now available use a colorful LCD screen or LED display, which let you view photos, apps and other content rich in color.
 LCD displays tend to be thicker than LED ones.
 Many smartwatches also feature touchscreens, instead of buttons.
 The downside to the sleeker look of a touchscreen is that some items can be tricky to target on a smaller screen.

 One of smartwatch’s abilities is to be able to synchronize data, including displaying notifications, alarms, social media, weather and so on, originally received on your smartphone.
 However, some watches can only handle certain data, so if this is important for you, you need to be aware of what your smartwatch can accept.

 It’s also important to consider the battery life of any prospective smartwatch.
 How long do you need it to last before charging?
 Does it need to survive a full day at work, then an evening out and about?
-Some batteries can last for 100+ hours, depending on use, and some only a few.
+Some batteries can last for 100+ hours (or 6-months if solar), and some only a few.

 Many of the newer models include water resistance, and the ability to make and receive phone calls, so it really is a case of shopping around and deciding what you need your smartwatch to do.

 This is a truly smart smartwatch; rounded corners, soft beveled edges and changeable straps give a stylish, very wearable look for either gender.
 It uses both buttons, having three discreetly placed, and a touchscreen interface.
 It very quickly synced with our phones, and with a quick glance at the manual, we were up and running.